Paiján culture

 The Paiján culture was an archaeological culture that emerged on the northern coast of Peru between 13,000 and 10,000 cal BP (11,000-8,000 BCE).
 It was first described by Peruvian archaeologist Rafael Larco Hoyle in the 1940s from the Pampa de los Fósiles site.
-Later research, mainly by French archaeologist Claude Chauchat, identified dozens of open air sites, which include camps, workshops and quarries.
+Later research by French archaeologist Claude Chauchat identified dozens of open air sites, which include camps, workshops and quarries.

 Chivateros is a notable prehistoric stone tool quarry in the Ventanilla District of Peru associated with Paijan culture.

 Generally, this culture would belong to the Lithic stage of cultural development.

 Geography

 Most findings are concentrated along the valleys of the rivers Jequetepeque, Cupisnique, Chicama and Moche in the northern coast of Peru; more limited evidences of Paiján presence have been found in the central and south coasts of Peru as well as in the highland site of El Inga in Ecuador.

 Environment

-The Paiján environment was arid with sparse vegetation and small animals such as rodents, lizards and snails; further resources were provided by the sea which at the time was located 15 kilometers farther than today due to a lower sea level.
-To adapt to this environment, the Paiján developed long needle–like projectile points which were mounted on hollow shafts of cane or reed and be used as harpoons to catch fish; they also collected snails, hunted small animals such as vizcachas and used grinding stones to process plants.
+The Paiján environment was arid with sparse vegetation and small animals such as rodents, lizards and snails.
+Additional resources were provided by the sea which at the time was located 15 kilometers further than today due to a lower sea level.
+To adapt to this environment, the Paiján developed long needle–like projectile points which were mounted on hollow shafts of cane or reed and used as harpoons to catch fish.
+They also collected snails, hunted small animals such as vizcachas and used grinding stones to process plants.